I’m just gonna get straight into it because I’m not an article writer bloating for clicks and I’m bored.

 What Do I Bring?

-- Wear that shirt you impulsively bought 12 months ago and never wore after realising it wasn’t your taste.
+- Wear that shirt you impulsively bought 12 months ago and never wore again after realising it wasn’t your taste.

 - Thick, enclosed shoes.